Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

 The response of a Doppler tracking system to GWs and other oscillatory signals must be compared to its intrinsic noise.
-Noise sources range from mechanical (caused e.g. by flexibility in the antennae), to astrophysical (e.g. the scintillation of solar radiation against interplanetary dust grains).
-These are thoroughly compiled and discussed in the extensive review by \citet{armstrong}, and further discussed in Section \ref{sec:noise}.
+Noise sources range from mechanical (caused, \eg, by flexibility in the antennae), to astrophysical (\eg, scintillation due to propagation through the interplanetary plasma).
+These are thoroughly compiled and discussed in the extensive review by Ref.~\cite{2006armstrong}, and further discussed in Section \ref{sec:noise}.
+More recently, various noise components have been analysed in Ref.~\cite{2024mcquinn}.
 In general, the total noise profile can be described in either the time domain or the frequency domain.
-In the former, the size of typical noise fluctuations for every data-point is characterised by the system's Allan deviation, $\sigma_{\rm A}$, which is a function of the chosen averaging time $\tau$.
-In the latter, noise is best described by its one sided power spectrum $S_n$, which is a function of frequency $f$.
+Starting with the former case, {a ranging system's raw data consists of measurements of the radio link's instantaneous frequency.
+To reduce noise of individual measurements, many samples may be averaged over a characteristic timescale $\tau$.
+The variance of the remaining noise fluctuations for each averaged data-point is characterized by a quantity called the Allan deviation, $\sigma_{\rm A}$}, which is a function of the chosen averaging time $\tau$. {In essence, the Allan deviation measures the residual variance of the noise on the Doppler link given an averaging time $\tau$.
+Typically, $\sigma_{\rm A}$ deteriorates both at small values of $\tau$, where high frequency noise sources cannot be averaged out, and at large values of $\tau$, where systematic drifts in the ranging system start to become relevant.
+The Allan deviation is also related to the description of the system in Fourier space, where} noise is best described by its one-sided power spectrum $S_n$ (noise PSD), which is a function of frequency $f$.
 These two crucial quantities are related by the following equation:

-where the latter approximation can be verified numerically, and is exact in the case of white noise \citep{godtierpaper}.
-Equation \eqref{eq:allandevspectraldens} essentially states that the typical noise fluctuations given an averaging time $\tau$ are determined by the noise power spectral density at the reciprocal frequency $f \sim 1/\tau$.
+where the latter approximation can be verified numerically, and is exact in the case of white noise~\citep{godtierpaper}.
+Eq.~\eqref{eq:allandevspectraldens} essentially states that the typical noise fluctuations given an averaging time $\tau$ are determined by the noise PSD at the reciprocal frequency $f \sim 1/\tau$.

-The dependence of the Allan deviation on the averaging time $\tau$ is crucial when attempting to reconstruct a signal: On the one hand, a longer averaging time generally leads to reduced noise and improves the quality of each data point.
-On the other hand, the signal-to-noise ratio (SNR) also scales as the square root of the total amount of collected data points $N_{\rm{s}}(\tau)$ which is inherently limited by the minimum sampling rate $1/\tau$.
-These competing effects define a sweet-spot, which compromises between the quantity and quality of tracking data.
-It can be found by minimising the function:

-where in the last step we leave out an arbitrary normalisation given by the total observation time.